tyanakiev/WatchMood/README.md

 6. Set Google Analytics in order to collect user data;
 7. Work on Search Engine optimization;
 8. Inspection - collect enough information;
-9. Have a bear or two;
+9. Have a beer or two;
 10. Adaptation - make changes starting from step 3;